 Child Find InformationSpecial Education Referrals and Referral Process

 Clinton Public offers a wide range of services and educational programming for special education students.
 Parents or other appropriate persons may refer children who are experiencing significant difficulties to their local school district.
 Beginning at age 3, children experiencing physical, sensory, emotional, communication, cognitive, and/or social difficulties may be eligible for special education and related services.
-Parents should contact Jenine Kastner, Supervisor of Special Services at 908-735-8512 for further information if they have concerns about their child’s development.Send referral letter to:Jenine Kastner, Supervisor of Special ServicesClinton Public School District10 School StreetClinton, NJ 08809For Children 3 to 5 Years OldResidents of Clinton and Glen Gardner who suspect their preschool-age child may have special needs may obtain assistance from the Clinton Public School Child Study Team.Through Child Find, the district locates and provides services for those children ages three to five who may have physical, cognitive, language, social, or emotional difficulties.
+Parents should contact Jenine Kastner, Supervisor of Special Services at 908-735-8512 for further information if they have concerns about their child’s development.Send referral letter to:Jenine Kastner, Director of Special ServicesClinton Public School District10 School StreetClinton, NJ 08809For Children 3 to 5 Years OldResidents of Clinton and Glen Gardner who suspect their preschool-age child may have special needs may obtain assistance from the Clinton Public School Child Study Team.Through Child Find, the district locates and provides services for those children ages three to five who may have physical, cognitive, language, social, or emotional difficulties.
 Evaluations, professional guidance, and an educational program, if needed, are all available free of charge through the public schools' Child Study Team.For additional information, please contact Jenine Kastner, Supervisor of Special Services, at (908) 735-2318.Include child's name, date of birth, parents' names and contact information.
 Please describe areas of concerns and request to meet with the Child Study Team to discuss these concerns.For Children Under 3 Years OldChildren under 3 may be served by early intervention programs.Contact New Jersey Early Intervention System, (888) 653-4463; www.njeis.org

 School Age Students